BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction defect and claims related expert witness designations, the Ketchikan Gateway County, Alaska Construction Expert Directory offers a wide range of trial support and construction consulting services to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims evaluation and expert support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house assets which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings regional experience and local capabilities to Ketchikan Gateway County and the surrounding areas.
+Leveraging from approximately 5000 construction and design related expert witness designations, the Ketchikan Gateway County, Alaska Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation and expert services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Utilizing in house resources which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings regional experience and flexible capabilities to the Ketchikan Gateway County construction industry.

 Construction Expert Witness News & Info